Today I’m sharing important golf drills with you to use in your golf practice template to improve your short game.

-Today I’ve got a two golf drills to use as a golf practice template to improve your short game.
-Improving your short game in golf is the fastest way to shooting lower scores and why you should spend the majority of your practice time working on the short game.
+Improving your short game in golf is the fastest way to shooting lower scores.
+You should spend the majority of your practice time working on the short game.

-You also want to make practice as fun as possible while still being purposeful.
-I’ve tried to combine all of this into these two practice drills I’m presenting to you today so that you can get better at golf while having fun doing so!
+I’ve tried to combine all of this into these short game practice drills I’m presenting to you today so that you can get better at golf while having fun doing so!

 Resource: Golf Practice System with Step by Step Practice Plans + Video Lessons

-Simulation Putting from 4-6 Feet
+Simulation Putting Drill from 4-6 Feet

 For this drill, you’ll need to head to the practice putting green and set up 10 different locations to play from.
 Each location should vary in distance between four and six feet from the hole.